J&J Snack Foods Earnings Call Transcripts

 -

-Net sales declined 1% to $356.1M with gross margin down to 26.9% due to lower beverage volumes, FX, and input cost inflation.
-Management expects a stronger second half as theater attendance rebounds, pricing actions take effect, and innovation drives growth.
+Net sales declined 1% to $356.1M with gross margin down to 26.9% due to lower beverage volumes, FX headwinds, and input cost inflation.
+Retail and frozen novelties grew, while food service and frozen beverage segments declined.
+Management expects a stronger second half as theater traffic rebounds and pricing actions take effect.

 -